This post contains affiliate links. Read the full disclosure here.

 5 from 8 reviews

-The espresso in the dough makes them ultra soft and gooey and the natural coffee flavor is a perfect pairing for the gooey chocolate chips in every bite.
+Rather than using instant coffee, I’ve used the bolder flavor of instant espresso in the dough.
+It makes them ultra soft and gooey and the natural coffee flavor is a perfect pairing for the gooey chocolate chips in every bite.

 The best part about these coffee cookies is that they can be whipped up so quickly, and despite the liquid from the espresso in the dough, they are baked right away with no need to refrigerate the dough first!